HIV Testing and Treatment

 For HIV-positive students who plan to study at Columbia, the Columbia Student Health Insurance Plan provides coverage sufficient for HIV medication prescriptions.
 If you have other insurance, we will help connect you to services that cover the costs.
 Questions?
 Contact GHAP at [email protected].

-For students with a known or likely exposure to HIV, GHAP can facilitate further testing, pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP), and confidential support from staff or peer advocates.
+For students with a known or likely exposure to HIV, providers can facilitate additional testing, prescribe pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP), and offer confidential support.